 PhD opportunities at LISCB

-Current PhD Opportunities at LISCB
+Current PhD opportunities at LISCB

 IMPACT (Integrated Midlands Partnership for Biomedical Training)

-A Doctoral Training Programme funded by the MRC between the Universities of Birmingham, Nottingham, and Leicester.
+IMPACT is a Doctoral Training Programme funded by the MRC between the Universities of Birmingham, Nottingham, and Leicester.
 Doctoral students benefit from a diverse range of skills within the cohort, stimulating students to think ‘outside the box’ and perform innovative, world-leading research.
 The partner universities contribute project ideas, which prospective doctoral students choose from.
 You need to check your eligibility and apply to both the University of Leicester and the DTP.

-A BBSRC-funded Doctoral Training Partnership between the Universities of Warwick, Birmingham and Leicester.
+The Midlands Integrative Biosciences Training Partnership is a BBSRC-funded Doctoral Training Partnership between the Universities of Warwick, Birmingham and Leicester.
 All MIBTP scholars will join a programme of skills training in year 1.
 This includes short rotation projects (including LISCB projects) and students are able to choose a PhD project once they have experienced these differing research environments.

 College PhD studentships

 College PhD studentships are usually advertised around Christmas each year.
 As details become available, they will be added to this page.
-If you would like to be emailed with the information, please let Tennie Videler (email@example.com) know.
+If you would like to be emailed with the information, please let Tennie Videler know.

 Profit from the informed teaching fuelled by the cutting-edge research at the Institute